 1. Enable Large Send for the network adapter:

-• Use the lsattr -El INTERFACE | grep largesend command to check if Large Send is enabled.
+lsattr -El INTERFACE | grep largesend

-• If it displays "largesend=true," you're all set!
+command to check if Large Send is enabled. - If it displays "largesend=true," you're all set!

-• If not, use the chdev -l INTERFACE -a largesend=true command to activate Large Send.
+chdev -l INTERFACE -a largesend=true

 2. Verify Large Send functionality:

-• Monitor network traffic with the netstat -i INTERFACE command.
+- Monitor network traffic with the

-• If Large Send is working correctly, the "Sent+LS" statistic will display a significant increase in sent packets.
+command. - If Large Send is working correctly, the "Sent+LS" statistic will display a significant increase in sent packets.

 large_receive yes Request Rx TCP segment aggregation True